USCreditCardGuide/Wings-of-the-Points/README.md

 ## Note

-After merging with SPG in Aug 2018, you can now transfer Marriott points to airline miles at 3 to 1 ratio with most programs, and as a bonus, Marriott will add 15,000 points for every 60,000 points you transfer to airline miles.
-This 3:1.25 ratio is equivalent to the previous SPG program.
+* The Marriott Bonvoy points can be transferred to airlines miles at 3:1 ratio with most programs.
+Plus, Marriott will add 5,000 miles for every 60,000 Marriott Bonvoy points you transfer to airline miles.
+Therefore we count the ratio as 3:1.25.
+It is basically equivalent to the previous SPG program (1:1.25 ratio).

 ## Change Log